hapijs/hapi/docs/Reference.md

 #### `request.log(tags, [data, [timestamp]])`

+_Always available._

-Used for logging request-specific events.
+Logs request-specific events.
 When called, the server emits a `'request'` event which can be used by other listeners or plugins.
 The arguments are:
 - `tags` - a string or an array of strings (e.g. `['error', 'database', 'read']`) used to identify the event.
 Tags are used instead of log levels and provide a much more expressive mechanism for describing and filtering events.
 Any logs generated by the server internally include the `'hapi'`